GIS-S-mart/Benchmark-0_Template/README.md

 ## Measurement protocols

-A measurement protocol is a logical and repeatable procedure to evaluate the metrics when one use a candidate solution to solve a benchmark exercise.
+A measurement protocol is a logical and repeatable procedure for evaluating metrics when using a candidate solution to solve a benchmark exercise.
 It ensures the successful replication of results by others.
 The recipe highly depends on the preferred research approach (quantitative empirical studies, qualitative empirical studies, mixed-methods studies, analytical studies, experiments, quasi-experiments, ethnographic research, phenomenological research, grounded theory, hermeneutics, case study research, action research, etc.).
 A measurement protocol may be solution agnostic or part of a candidate solution.

 *Guidelines:*